Skip to content

 To enable the delivery of the New Bridgewater Bridge Project, the Tasmanian Government purchased the property known as the Black Snake Inn.

-The boundaries of the property will be amended to remove the areas required for permanent project works and the balance of the property will be returned to the open market at the completion of the project.
+Property boundaries will be amended to remove the areas needed before the balance of the property is returned to the open market.

 How will the heritage values of the area be preserved once the bridge is removed?